thiettb/animationWithQueue/ReadMe.md

         UIView.animate(withDuration:2.0, animations: {
         let item :AnyObject=self.queue.dequeue() as AnyObject
         if item is CGPoint{
-            view.center= point as!
+            view.center= item as!
 CGPoint
         }
         if item is UIColor{
-            view.backgroundColor= point as!
+            view.backgroundColor= item as!
 UIColor
         }
         if item is CGAffineTransform{
-            view.transform= point as!
+            view.transform= item as!
 CGAffineTransform
         }
         }) { (finished) in
         self.animateQueue(view: view)